 Fall 2016 - Volume 1, Issue 1

-In an effort to keep the campus community informed on international education activities, this inaugural e-newsletter was created to provide bi-annual updates.
-Each edition will highlight international education news stories; accentuate collaborative international projects; and recognize faculty and staff efforts that are positively impacting international education efforts at the College of Coastal Georgia.
+To keep the campus community informed on international education activities, this inaugural e-newsletter was created to provide bi-annual updates.
+Each edition will highlight international education news stories; accentuate collaborative international projects; and recognize faculty, staff, and student efforts that are positively impacting international education efforts at the College of Coastal Georgia.

-Looking forward to an exciting academic year as we continue embedding our international strategy in intellectual and cultural transactions -- emblematic of the Global Mariner spirit!
+Looking forward to an exciting academic year as we continue embedding our international strategy in intellectual and cultural transactions - symbolic of the Global Mariner spirit!

 Phi Beta Delta Honor Society for International Scholars